He-Yin Zhen: Labor Theory

-Zhen approached the concept of labor theory from a historical point of view.
-She argued that throughout history, Chinese women were relegated to closed quarters, like the home, and prohibited from connecting with the outside world.
-They could not provide for themselves, making them dependent on their husbands and thus, subjected to his power and authority.
-She argued against male thinkers who denounced women for dependence on their husbands, blaming women for their inferiority to men.
-Zhen criticized them for hypocrisy.
-She argued that since women were not allowed to leave their inner quarters, it was unthinkable for them to find a job to support themselves.
-Although lower-class women were part of the workforce, they were forced into labor because they had to subsidize their family income, thus their labor was not viewed as their own production but something insignificant in a society dominated by men.
+According to Zhen, the organization of capital around the wage relation relied on less visible forms of social production, such as the unwaged reproductive labor in which women engaged.
+Approaching the concept of labor theory from a historical point of view, she argued that throughout history, Chinese women were relegated to closed quarters, such as the home and family, and prohibited from connecting with the outside world.
+They could not provide for themselves, which made them dependent on their husbands, and thus subject to their power and authority.
+She argued against male thinkers who denounced women for dependence on their husbands and their inferiority to men, criticizing their hypocrisy.
+She pointed out that since women were not allowed to leave their inner quarters, it was unthinkable for them to find a job to support themselves.
+Although lower-class women were part of the workforce, they were forced into labor because they had to subsidize their family income, thus whose labor was not viewed as their own production but something insignificant in a male-dominated society.

 One popular proposal to solve the purported problem of women's lack of productivity was to call women into the labor force.
 However, Zhen saw the flaws in this solution promulgated by male feminists of the time.
-She pointed out that under capitalism, women were still exploited even if they achieved professional independence, they remained exploited in factories as workers or in offices as secretaries.
-In workplaces, women had to listen to their bosses and follow their orders, because they were still dependent on their bosses for wages.
-The capitalist system put women into a system where their work was exploited, thus even if they received their full wages, the wages were still set low for the benefits of the capitalists.
+She pointed out that under capitalism, women remained exploited even if they achieved professional independence in factories as workers or in offices as secretaries.
+In workplaces, women had to obey their superiors and follow orders since they depended on them for wages.
+The capitalist system put women into a situation where their work was undervalued: even if women received their full wages, the wages were still low to benefit the capitalists.
 Women would never rise up and earn a fair share in a capitalist society.
+Zhen also observed that modern machinery reorganized technological knowledge that "Western skills are being transmitted as specializations in schools" but "poor women have no money for tuition."
 Ultimately, joining the labor force would not liberate women from their shackles, because regardless of their type of work, women's bodies and labor were still exploited.